Copilot-Language/copilot-language.github.io/index.md

 ## Structure and Sources
-Apart from the Copilot [Github project page](https://github.com/Copilot-Language), there are a number of sub projects that make up Copilot:
+Apart from the Copilot [Github project page](https://github.com/Copilot-Language), there are a number of sub-projects that make up Copilot:

 - `Copilot`: The main Copilot package, to which all others are a dependency.